slothoth/Fall-From-Heaven/README.md

 - [ ] Acheron Free City
 - [x] Embers diplomacy with Clans only
 - [x] No diplomacy with some clans
-- [ ] Animal Clans cant become cities
+- [ ] Animal Clans cant become cities, but orc clans can, and maybe ruins too
 - [x] natural wonder clans

 ## Terrain Alteration: